haaarshsingh/kmenu/README.md

 ### About

-This is the monorepo for kmenu, a tiny engine for building fast, accessible command palettes (⌘K menus).
-It contains the core headless library and a React adapter, plus an example app.
+This is the monorepo for kmenu, a tiny package for building fast, accessible command palettes (⌘K menus).
+It contains the core headless library and a React adapter, plus the main website at [kmenu.dev](https://kmenu.dev).

 ### Packages